Larry Van Kriedt: AC/DC

-In November 1973 he was asked to join a new band called AC/DC by Malcolm Young.
+In November 1973 he was asked to join a new rock band, AC/DC by Malcolm Young.
 Shortly after, lead singer Dave Evans, drummer Colin Burgess and guitarist Angus Young joined.
-On December 31, 1973 the band performed their first ever live show.
-Four months later the band recorded the single "Can I Sit Next to You, Girl", although shortly afterwards Van Kriedt was fired and his bass lines were said to have been re-recorded by George Young (one of the older brothers of Malcolm and Angus).
+On 31 December 1973 the band performed their first live show.
+Four months later the band recorded the single "Can I Sit Next to You, Girl", although shortly afterwards Van Kriedt was replaced, and his bass lines were re-recorded by George Young (one of the older brothers of Malcolm and Angus).
 After this, he was replaced by Neil Smith.
-AC/DC employed a succession of bass players over the following few months.
+AC/DC employed a succession of bass players over the following months.

 In January 1975 after Rob Bailey was fired, Paul Matters joined the group as bassist for live shows but his tenure was short-lived, being replaced by Mark Evans in March 1975.
 Until Axl Rose joined as a guest vocalist in 2016, Van Kriedt had been the only member in the group's history to be born in the US.

 Other bands

 Van Kriedt created his own band called Non Stop Dancers with Kevin Jones (guitar, vocals), Jane Stewart (keyboards), Karen Steains (bass), and Brett Van Kriedt (drums).
-They released one full length album, Surprise Surprise, in 1984.
+They released one full-length album, Surprise Surprise, in 1984.